Popcorn (instrumental): Other versions

 The 1972 cover by the Popcorn Makers reached No. 7 on the German charts and No. 1 on the Dutch Charts.
 The version with vocals by French band Anarchic System was released in 1972 and reached at No. 13 on the German charts, No. 10 on the Dutch charts and No. 1 on the Ultratop 50.

 In 1987, the French M & H Band (sole member Mark Haliday), released a version of "Popcorn" which peaked at No. 8 on the Norwegian charts and at No. 20 on the Swedish charts.
 This single's release was accompanied by the first purpose-produced music video.
+Aphex Twin, under the alias Caustic Window, included a techno cover of "Popcorn" on the Joyrex J4 EP in 1992.
 Canadian group the Boomtang Boys covered "Popcorn" in 1999, their version peaked at No. 26 on the Billboard Dance Club Songs chart, where it stayed for 9 weeks.
 It also reached No. 10 on RPM's Canadian dance chart.
 Richárd Moldován known as Richi M released in the 2000 year a cover version which reached at No. 9 on the Swedish charts.

 In popular culture

 In a comical reference, a version of the song was included in the 2010 skit by The Muppets called "Pöpcørn: Recipes with The Swedish Chef."
 In 2022, Swedish singer Tove Lo sampled the Hot Butter version in her single "2 Die 4".

+The melody has also been used as the background theme music in the 1983 video game Digger.